In 1994, Marvel was on the verge on bankruptcy.

-The show itself is exactly what you’d expect from the first effort of a new enterprise; creative, but chaotic.
-The mistakes range from goofy animation errors to strategic oversights.
-And while none stop us from loving the show, the 15 Biggest Mistakes In Spider-Man: The Animated Series do illustrate how far Marvel has come in their great migration from paper to screen.
+The show itself is exactly what you’d expect from the first effort of a new enterprise: creative, but chaotic.
+The mistakes range from goofy animation errors to strategic oversights, but none have stopped the show from entering the 90s cartoon hall-of-fame.
+So while the oversights don't stop us from loving the show, the 15 Biggest Mistakes In Spider-Man: The Animated Series do illustrate how far Marvel has come in their great migration from paper to screen.

 In one episode, J. Jonah Jameson is forced to into a hasty retreat from the enraged Scorpion, who he sent to attack Spider-Man.
 As the editor’s helicopter hovers over NYC, we catch a glance of the Daily Bugle building.

 Astute viewers, and presumably all passing pedestrians, will have noticed the sign in fact reads ‘Dail-Bugle’, which now sounds like a very boring law partnership.
 In fairness, the animator may have drawn the building in first, and then realized he didn’t have space for all the letters.
 Who’s going to miss a little Y here or there?

 You can’t blame every mistake on PAR-KER!

 14 The Costumes Randomly Changed Color